Buying a car by power of attorney: why you might lose it.

 Yuriy Zelenko, a lawyer from Zaporizhzhia with 25 years of experience, noted that certain protective mechanisms do exist.

 You can secure the car and include it in the Register of Encumbrances on Movable Property.
-However, the tax service and state enforcement service may ignore such restrictions
+However, the tax service and state enforcement service may ignore such restrictions, he warned.

 The expert shared his own experience, recounting that he had to spend two years in court to lift the tax lien, despite having a mortgage agreement with all prohibitions.